dopitz/vulkanism/nobs-vkpipes/README.md

 ## Setup
 Follow the setup instructions for [shaderc-rs](https://github.com/google/shaderc-rs).

-Nothing more is to be done, you are ready to use nobs-vkpipes.
+After this you are ready to use nobs-vkpipes!

 ## Contributing
 Feel encouraged to contribute!